Division of Dickson: 1993 election

+2025 election

+Peter Dutton lost the seat at the 2025 federal election to Labor's Ali France, who previously contested the seat at the 2019 and 2022 elections.
+Dutton lost over seven percent of his primary vote from 2022, and was defeated on a swing of 7.7 percent after all preferences were distributed.
+France defeated Dutton after over three-fourths of Green preferences flowed to her.
+He is the first federal major party leader to lose his own seat since John Howard lost his electorate of Bennelong at the 2007 federal election, and the first sitting opposition leader since Federation to lose his own seat in parliament.

 Boundaries

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

-The division is located in the outer north-western suburbs of Brisbane, including Albany Creek, Kallangur and Strathpine.
+The division is located in the outer north-western suburbs of Brisbane.
 The 2006 redistribution added the Shire of Esk to and removed part of Kallangur from the seat.
 It has historically been a marginal seat, changing hands between the Australian Labor Party and the Liberal Party.